 The Six Principles of Trauma-Informed Practice

 2. Trustworthiness and Transparency: Adults are honest, consistent, and follow through on what they say.
 Decisions that affect the child are explained clearly and in advance.
-Avoid surprises where possible, and prepare pupils for changes to routine.
+Avoid surprises where possible, and prepare learners for changes to routine.

 4. Collaboration and Mutuality: Power is shared where possible.
-The pupil has a voice in decisions that affect them, and their views are actively sought.
+The learner has a voice in decisions that affect them, and their views are actively sought.
 This is particularly important for children whose trauma involved powerlessness or loss of control.

 5. Choice: Offering meaningful choices, even small ones, helps restore a sense of agency.
 "Would you like to work at the table or on the carpet?" gives the child control without undermining the learning objective.